bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project2-slr.md

 ```
 /* classify the values in the grid in intervals and map each
   interval to a different (blue) color.
 Set the pixel buffer corresponding
   to these colors.
 */
-void pixelbuffer_set_flooded(const Grid* grid, PixelBuffer pb)
+void grid_flood_to_pixelbuffer(const Grid* grid, PixelBuffer pb)

 ```